ApiniLabs/.github/profile/README.md

-# ApiniLabs
+# LabFREED Building Blocks by ApiniLabs

-Many concerns of software for laboratories should be solved on a per lab instead of a per vendor base, which is why ApiniLabs is contributing building blocks needed for its own product to the LabFreed initiative.
+Many concerns of software for laboratories should be solved on a per lab instead of a per vendor base, which is why ApiniLabs is contributing building blocks needed for its own product to the LabFREED initiative.

 # Published Building Blocks